 1. Help you see weaknesses in your leadership and your program that you wouldn’t otherwise see.

 2. Help you to make your program even better on a year to year basis

 So, I like to do an anonymous survey that the kids do online, all at once in a computer lab.
-I use Survey Monkey to do this.
+I used Survey Monkey to do this for years, but now I would probably do it via a Google Forms document.
 They can put their name, but don’t need to.

 And then, I meet with every player, like an exit interview type of thing one on one.
 Even if I know the kid isn’t returning, I meet with them.
 In fact, those types can be the most important ones to speak with.
 Your seniors too.
 Don’t neglect them because they are leaving.
 In fact, many times, they will be more honest with you than the underclassmen, for obvious reasons.